 By forcing yourself to have a week-long break between writing and editing, you’ll give yourself enough time to gain a fresh perspective.
 So, when you come back to your article, you’ll be able to spot any mistakes, inconsistencies, or problematic parts.
 If you’re the kind of person who likes to work the graveyard shift (it’s really quite late at night, which is great for writing!), remember that regular breaks are not only good for a fresh perspective but your health as well.

-To do this, you have to have a well-developed content calendar.
+To do this, you have to have a well-developed content calendar and maybe you should develop diary management skills.
 Otherwise, you’ll always be scrambling to meet deadlines, resulting in blogs that could have been perfect but somehow managed to fall short.